 We are a nation that is brainwashed.
 Socially conditioned to believe that our weight and the shape of our body is a critical component of our worth.

-One hour a week of focusing on loving your body and feeling good about yourself as opposed to a constant barrage of messages telling you that being thin is a necessary component to being worthwhile, and that you are not good enough as you are, is hardly a fair ratio.
+One hour a week of focusing on loving your body and feeling good about yourself as opposed to a constant barrage of body standard messages telling you that being thin is a necessary component to being worthwhile, and that you are not good enough as you are, is hardly a fair ratio.

 Look at this as though there are two bank accounts.
 The Negative Body Image Account, and the Positive Body Image Account.
 Each day through media and other interaction with people, we (knowingly, and unknowingly) make deposits into the negative body image account.
-You must take it upon yourself to start depositing into the positive body image account, as you are likely to “draw” from the account with the most “money” in it.
+You must take it upon yourself to start depositing into the positive body image account.
+As you are likely to “draw” from the account with the most “money” in it.

 You must take it upon yourself to start depositing into the positive body image account…